- Graduates of this program will demonstrate the knowledge and skills of a highly qualified, productive, and employable Athletic Trainer.

 - Physical examination, Vaccinations, Titer or other medical expenses for application

 - Athletic Training BOC examination (final semester): $300

-Accreditation: The Athletic Training program at Boise State has maintained continued accreditation since accreditation for professional programs began.
+The Athletic Training program at Boise State has maintained continued accreditation since accreditation for professional programs began in 1982.
 The existing undergraduate accreditation will transition to the Masters Program in 2019.